KateBoz/SPASAM/Spatial_BRP_project/Readme.md

-###This file holds the code for the spatial reference point manuscript
+This folder contains the operating model code for the SPASAM project spatial reference points paper.
+R scripts are carryout the MSY search function to determine MSY given the population parameters and specificed model structure.